 UMD’s Community Shelter has 81 beds for men, 30 for women and nine family rooms with a total of 38 beds for parents and their children, for a total of 149 beds.
 There are also 30 overflow cots that supplement the bed space when needed during severe weather (including when the temperature is below freezing) known as White Flag nights, for a total of 179 beds.
 The shelter now seeks to provide every single client not just with food and shelter, but also with a future, offering case management and workforce development to end their homelessness.

-IMPORTANT UPDATE: Durham has established a new Coordinated Entry and Diversion System.
-Anyone in need of shelter must first report to Durham County Social Services (DSS) for a coordinated entry and diversion intake.
+IMPORTANT UPDATES: Durham has established a Coordinated Entry and Diversion System.
+Anyone in need of shelter must first contact Durham County Social Services (DSS) for a coordinated entry and diversion intake.
+Due to COVID-19, in-person intakes are not currently available.
+Please call 984-287-8309 to set up an intake by phone.
 Clients who cannot be diverted from shelter will then be referred to us.
 Where to go if you or someone you know needs Emergency Shelter:

 Intake Hours for Assessment and Referrals